softwaresaved/recipy-test/Deployment.md

 ### recipy dd2b7ae96b99ca6d3678f8236ca97ec5ad672454

-The recipy 0.2.3 package was [tagged](https://github.com/recipy/recipy/releases/tag/v0.2.3) on 17/11/2015.
+**Issue:** The recipy 0.2.3 package was [tagged](https://github.com/recipy/recipy/releases/tag/v0.2.3) on 17/11/2015.
 There have been many commits since then, so the current state of the repository, on GitHub, is no longer version 0.2.3 but, at least, 0.2.4.
 I'd recommend upping the version number in `setup.py` immediately after you tag a release, or at the first time you make a commit after tagging the release.

-There is inconsistency between `README.md` and `recipy gui` in terms of logged packages:
+**Issue:** There is inconsistency between `README.md` and `recipy gui` in terms of logged packages:

 * `recipy gui` statues that `lxml.etree` and `bs4` packages are logged (which is the case as `recipy gui` gets this information from the recipy database which is, in turn, populated by the recipy components that do this logging.
 * `README.md` states that `scikit-image` and `pillow` are logged.
 However, this code is commented out in `recipy/PatchScientific.py` (in both the current version and in version 0.2.3)